digitalcolony/neil-rogers-org/src/content/stories/best-of-randi-rhodes.md

 And they were relentless.
 Trying to guilt me into it.
 Taking shots at me on and off the air about my being her part-time producer.
 “Marvin is helping Rick and Suds.
 Jorge is doing Neil’s” theyd say.

 “They’re editing bits together and show audio.
 It takes them a week or so to do.
-This aint that.”
+This ain't that.”
 I'd say.

-And now theyre scheduling and event at a nightclub so Randi can sing “Backstabbers” with a band so they can film it.
+And now they're scheduling and event at a nightclub so Randi can sing “Backstabbers” with a band so they can film it.
 She’s playing the song on the air and singing along with it.
 I assume it’s me she’s singing about, tho she says it’s this guy, or that guy, or this chick or that.
 After a week of prep and rehearsals, she did it live.
 I didn’t attend.

 Finally, I just couldn’t take the harassment any longer.
 I agreed to help as much as I could.
 That made them really happy, and I was happy I’d made them happy.